sndeep4all/angular-jointjs-graph/README.md

-  * `linkModelProperties`: Similar to `entityModelProperties`, this array should specify model properties that will be available in the JointJS link models when links are created between entities on the graph.
+  * `linkModelProperties`: Similar to `entityModelProperties`, this array should specify model properties that will be available in the JointJS link models when links are created between nodes on the graph.

   * `linkCreationCallbacks`: If present should be the name of a factory returning callbacks invoked during link creation, similar to `entityCreationCallbacks` See